-- ▶ The concepts of well-being and the common good provide a link between good relations and a wide range of other issues.
-With relevant stakeholders, the organisation will continue to explore the interconnection between good relations and wider issues of well-being.
-In some cases, this could take the form of specific programmes with positive environmental outcomes as impact on climate becomes increasingly prioritised; CRC understands the need for everyone to make a positive contribution in this area. - ► The organisation will be decreasing its use of paper as we move more of our work on-line and towards a paperless office environment. - During the period of the last strategic plan a considerable amount of structural change took place in central and local government.
-In line with wider changes, the Community Relations Council moved to share premises with other Armslength bodies as part of the initiative to make best use of the government estate and the TEO undertook staffing and governance reviews of our organisation, leaving us fit for our purpose as we move forward.
+The organisation will be decreasing its use of paper as we move more of our work online and towards a paperless office environment.

+During the period of the last strategic plan a considerable amount of structural change took place in central and local government.
+In line with wider changes, the Community Relations Council moved to share premises with other Arm's-length bodies as part of the initiative to make best use of the government estate and the TEO undertook staffing and governance reviews of our organisation, leaving us fit for our purpose as we move forward.
 CRC expects to move to new premises again during this strategic planning period (along with the other bodies currently based in Equality House).
 It is anticipated that the new premises will be modern offices equipped for an "agile" working environment and CRC will alter some of its current terms and conditions in line with the wider civil service to incorporate this new approach.